 Steps to taking part in this skills competition

-- Competitors will be invited to a National Qualifier during Spring/Summer 2019, further details will be released in the New Year.
+- Competitors will be invited to a National Qualifier during Spring/Summer 2019.

 - WorldSkills UK quality assure the results and finalists will be notified by September 2019.